1nnocentia/inno-portfolio/README.md

 # Portfolio Website Project with Tailwind CSS
 This project is about exploring and implementing Tailwind CSS frameworks for building a responsive portfolio website for us.
-This website builds by integrating Tailwind CSS, JavaScript, and basic Web Hosting.
+This website builds by integrating Tailwind CSS, JavaScript, and basic Web Hosting. <br>
 Duration: 4 weeks
 ## My Environment and Installation
 My IDE is Visual Studio Code and Tailwind is a utility-first CSS framework that provides pre-built classes to style the elements directly in HTML.
 JavaScript is used for interactivity, particularly to control the visibility of the mobile navigation menu and handle simple user interactions.
 The structure of the entire page is built with HTML.